j-euler/adaq-doc/docs/source/tutorial.rst

    $ adaq-rebuild-database light

-The command light, skip storing the relaxed structures to speed up generation of the database.
+The argument ``light``, skip storing the relaxed structures to speed up the generation of the database.
-The first time this command runs, it will generate manifest for all tasks.
+The first time this command runs, it will generate a manifest for all tasks.
 This will take some time.

 After the database has finished, we can ...